Uncategorized

 Follicular Unit Extraction

-FUE is the modern approach to hair transplants and is usually favoured by patients because it leaves less obvious scarring.
+FUE is the modern approach to hair transplants and is usually favored by patients because it leaves less obvious scarring.
 For FUE, individual hair follicles are extracted directly from the patient’s donor area, which is typically the back of the neck, and then moved to the hair transplant site using a specialist micro surgical needle.

 Whatever surgery you choose, the transplanted hair will usually fall out within 2 to 3 weeks after your surgery, so you’ll be stuck with a bald head for a while.
 You should start to notice new growth within a few months, and, according to WebMD, most people will see 60 per cent of new hair growth after 6 to 9 months.